AggressiveUser/AggressiveUser/README.md

 **🚀 Features**
 - The script leverages the GitHub repositories which containing Nuclei Templates.
 It will clones them to your local machine, and extracts the templates, organizing them for easy access.
+- Once the script completes, it will display the total count of templates in a tabular format.
-- Once the script completes, you'll find a folder named ```Templates``` in the repository's root directory.
-Inside this folder, you'll find subfolders for each cloned repository, containing the Nuclei tool YAML templates.
-Each template is stored as a separate file, enabling easy access and utilization for your bug bounty or security testing activities.
+- It will create a folder named `Templates`  in the repository's root directory.
+Inside this folder, you'll find subfolders for each cloned repository segregated as per publication year `CVE-20XX` and others as `Vulnerability-Templates`.
+- Each template is stored as a separate file, enabling easy access and utilization for your bug bounty or security testing activities.
 </details>